nsg/immich-distribution/docs/docs/install.md

 ???
 Note "When is the next update released?"

     Updates can be quick and easy, or a lot of work depending on the changes upstream.
-I will open a tracking issue tagged with [new-version](https://github.com/nsg/immich-distribution/issues?q=is%3Aissue+is%3Aopen+label%3Anew-version) when I detect an update, feel free to ask questions there.
+A tracking issue tagged with [new-version](https://github.com/nsg/immich-distribution/issues?q=is%3Aissue+is%3Aopen+label%3Anew-version) should appear when an update is detected, feel free to ask questions there.
 If you have experience with building snap packages, see [upgrade](/build/upgrade) how to contribute to the project.

-    To speed up the transition time from "beta -> candidate -> stable", help me test the build and inform me about detected problems, try to troubleshoot them, and of course, also report success!
+    To speed up the transition time from "candidate to stable", help me test the build and inform me of problems, try to troubleshoot them, and of course, also report success!
 Finally, just a thumbs up or any message will keep me motivated to carry on!

+### Mobile app

+If you use the mobile application you have probably installed it from [Google Play Store](https://play.google.com/store/apps/details?id=app.alextran.immich), [Apple App Store](https://apps.apple.com/us/app/immich/id1613945652) or [F-Droid](https://f-droid.org/packages/app.alextran.immich).
+These stores usually update the apps automatically in the background.
+It's rare, but if there is a breaking change in the API the mobile app may temporary break if there is a version mismatch between the mobile app and the server.

 ## Configuration

-By default you should have a working installation of Immich, but you may like to configure it a bit.
+You should have a working installation of Immich out of the box, but you may like to configure it a bit.
 See the [configuration](/configuration/) pages for that.